 To rectify this issue, here we introduce a modification to the original calculation.
 We add an additional step that sums the total probability aggregated to each lower intercept age.
 Using the example above, we add up all the probability accrued to all the lines with a lower intercept age of exactly 30 Ma.
-Thus, the probability accumulated by the 30-1580 Ma chord would be added to the probability accumulated by the 30-1581 Ma chord, the 30-1582 Ma chord, etc. This sum is then divided by the number of chords that have a given lower intercept age to normalize across the age range of interest.
-This value is then termed 'summed likelihood' as it is a normalized value and no longer a probability density estimate.
-The results of this modeling approach theoretically return an estimate of the potential that a given lower intercept age may be a
+Thus, the probability accumulated by the 30-1580 Ma chord would be added to the probability

 Figure 1: Example data showing why the sum probability density is required to accurately define likelihoods for lower intercept ages.
 In this synthetic dataset, there are many near-concordant ~1600 Ma datapoints.
-This cluster of near-concordant data will yield a higher-probability for any chord-anchored at 1600 Ma.
+This cluster of near-concordant data will yield a higher probability for any chord anchored at 1600 Ma.
 A new method is required to evaluate the total probability contributed to any lower intercept age from a range of upper intercept ages.
-Panel B shows how the total probability density contributed to all lines with a 30 Ma lower intercept age could capture the likelihood of lower intercept ages in that window.
+Panel B shows how the total probability density contributed to all lines with a 30 Ma lower intercept ages in that window.